outerbounds/diffusion-metaflow/README.md

 ## Use `env.yml` with `conda`

 We have included a conda environment in the form of a `env.yml` file for you to use.
-You can install and activate the environemnent by running the following commands from your terminal:
+You can install and activate the environment by running the following commands from your terminal:
 ```
 conda install mamba -n base -c conda-forge
 mamba env create -f env.yml